 Few houses have air conditioning in Italy because, even when it gets hot, temperature is still more or less acceptable (OK, maybe not by US standards).
 Moreover, Italians have a deep-rooted distrust of air conditioning, which is believed to cause all sorts of ailments, from sore throats to rheumatism.
 Fortunately, most hotel accommodation of reasonable standard in the city has air conditioning.

-Without a doubt, the one place you’d certainly feel warmer in Italy than in the US, especially during the Summer, is an office building!
-I do not know why, but US office buildings tend to be colder in the Summer than in the Winter … I guess there is still lot of energy to burn …
+Without a doubt, the one place you’d feel warmer in Italy than in the US, especially during the Summer, is an office building!
+I do not know why, but US office buildings tend to be colder in the Summer than in the Winter… I guess there is still a lot of energy to waste …

 Weather forecasting in Italy

-OK: I have to admit weather forecasts in Italy do not even come close to US accuracy.
-I have no idea if this is due to Italy’s geographical location and shape, it being a small, narrow nation surrounded by mountains and sea, or if it is because Italian weathermen ‘do not even look out the window’ 😉 but one thing is for sure: our weather forecast is nothing compared to its American counterpart!
+While it has improved a lot in recent years, I have to admit weather forecast in Italy does not even come close to US accuracy.
+I have no idea if this is due to Italy’s geographical location and shape, or if it is because Italian weathermen “do not even look out the window” 😉 but one thing is for sure: our weather forecast is not as reliable if compared to its American counterpart!